florenciacruz3/florenciacruz3/Outline.md

 ## Overview

 - Who this article is for:
-  * This article is intended for writers with basic knowledge on Microsoft Office, using apps, such as Word, or Google Docs.
+  * This article is intended for writers with basic knowledge of Microsoft Office, using apps, such as Word, or Google Docs.
 - What you will learn:

   1. [What is Markdown](#1-what-is-markdown)